Jonathan2251/lbd/source/gpu.rst

 The hardware-specific implementation of these APIs is provided by GPU manufacturers, ensuring that rendering is optimized for the underlying hardware.

+The subsection :ref:`role-shaders` has introduced the shaders.

+A shader-less (fixed-function) pipeline has limitations in both **animation capability and performance**, as follows:

+**Major Disadvantages of a Shader-less (Fixed-Function) Pipeline**

+- **No GPU-side animation**

+  - Cannot perform skinning, morphing, or procedural deformation on the GPU.
+  - All animation must be computed on the CPU, causing performance bottlenecks.

+- **Limited lighting and materials**

+  - Only fixed-function lighting is available.
+  - No custom BRDFs, PBR workflows, toon shading, or stylized effects.

+- **No procedural or time-based effects**

+  - Cannot implement UV animation, distortion, dissolve, holograms, or particle effects.
+  - No access to noise functions or time-driven logic in the pipeline.

+- **No post-processing**

+  - Motion blur, bloom, depth of field, color grading, and screen-space effects are impossible.

+- **Rigid data flow**

+  - Cannot define custom vertex attributes, varyings, or uniform buffers.
+  - Material and animation systems cannot be data-driven.

+- **Poor scalability and performance**

+  - CPU must update all animated geometry every frame.
+  - GPU parallelism is unused, limiting scene complexity.

+- **Deprecated and non-portable**

+  - Fixed-function pipeline is removed in modern OpenGL core profiles.
+  - Not compatible with contemporary engines or hardware.

 Examples
 ^^^^^^^^